AgOpenGPS-Official/AgOpenGPS-Documentation/content/_index.md

 ---

-## Some other cool open-source ag-related projects
+## Other cool open-source ag-related projects

 - [Run your own RTK base station on a Raspberry Pi](https://github.com/Stefal/rtkbase)
 - [AgIsoStack++ - bringing ISOBUS implement control to the world of Agriculture](https://agisostack.com/)